Crazelu/steganograph/README.md

-# steganograph
+# Steganograph

 ***
-Steganograph is a pure Dart steganography library which supports hiding mesages and files in images with an option to encrypt embedded secrets for more security.
+Steganograph is a Dart library which supports hiding mesages in images using Least Significant Bit steganography.

 ## Install 🚀